 Perfect as they are, for breakfast of a snack, or you could even cut them into small pieces and serve them as holiday treats…

 Did you see my entry for Project Food Blog Challenge 8 – Pumpkin, eight ways?
 If so, I would so appreciate your vote to advance to Challenge 9 where we have to review a restaurant.
 Voting runs from 6AM Pacific Time, Monday November 29th through 6PM Pacific Time on Thursday, December 2nd.
-Simply click here to vote.
+Simply click here to vote (note: link no longer live).
 Thanks in advance for your continued support.